 Claims and Disputes

-- Currently litigating multiple appeals of disputes over rights in software and technical data and restrictive markings under DoD contracts.
+- Currently litigating multiple appeals concerning rights in software and technical data under DOD contracts.
+Example reported decision: The Boeing Company, ASBCA No. 60373 (July 17, 2018) (prevailing on partial summary judgment).

-- Prepared eight-figure claims and litigated ensuing Contracts Disputes Act appeals for contracts in support of contingency operations.
+- Prepared eight-figure claims and litigated ensuing Contract Disputes Act appeals for contracts in support of contingency operations.

 - Successfully resolved multiple consolidated claims through alternative dispute resolution (ADR); responsible for support on particularly complex and technical claim; ADR included fact-finding, position papers, and extensive oral presentations and mediation.